Steven96lg/Steven96lg/README.md

 <div>
   <h5 align="center">👨‍💻 Software Engineer with experience in frontend development (React, Vue) and backend (Node.js, fastAPI).
 I’m currently exploring the world of Cybersecurity, combining my programming knowledge with secure development practices.
-In this profile, you’ll find personal projects and applications where I apply new technologies, reflecting my continuous growth as a professional. 🌱</h5>
+In this profile, you’ll find personal projects and applications where I apply new technologies, reflecting my continuous growth as a professional.</h5>

 <p align="center">
    Contact me: <br>